Xilinx/PYNQ-Networking/Pynq-Z1-defconfig/README.md

 The folder updates [the corresponding configuration folder on mainline PYNQ repository](https://github.com/Xilinx/PYNQ/tree/master/sdbuild/boot_configs/Pynq-Z1-defconfig).

-Use the following command to build the boot files:
+In the `/sdbuild` folder of a PYNQ repository, use the following command to build the boot files in Ubuntu:

 ```shell
 make boot_files